bobshort4bobby4/Connect4-PP3/README.md

   In order to learn how computers play against human opponents I used many resources on the internet, chief amongst these were [Wikipedia](https://en.wikipedia.org/wiki/Category:Game_artificial_intelligence) and [Keith Galli's github](https://github.com/KeithGalli?tab=repositories).

-  I realise this is a huge area and my attempt at "AI" is rather feeble compared to what can be achieved.
-I felt I could not afford to spend the time to try to understand the more involved methods of implementing this program.

   Huge thanks to my CI Mentor Mr. Benjamin Kavanagh.
 </details>